mettlenunoo/counter-app/units-converter(solo-project)/README.md

-An app that takes input and converts the inpur to specified units of measurement
+An app that takes input and converts the inputto specified units of measurement